blt04/puppet-rvm/README.markdown

 ### An error "Could not find a default provider for rvm\_system\_ruby" is displayed when running Puppet with --noop

 This means that puppet cannot find the `/usr/local/rvm/bin/rvm` command (probably because RVM isn't installed yet).
-Currently, Puppet does not support making a provider suitable using another resource (late-binding).
 The puppet-rvm module uses run stages to install RVM before the rest of the configuration runs.
 When running in _noop_ mode, RVM is not actually installed causing rvm\_system\_ruby, rvm\_gem and rvm\_gemset resources to generate this